momentum-mod/docs/_posts/commands/2020-05-01-mom_practice.md

 cvar_ref: mom_practice_safeguard
 ---

-Toggles practice mode, allowing the player to fly around in noclip during a run.
-Teleports the player back upon untoggling.
+Toggles practice mode, allowing the player to fly around in noclip.
+The player keeps their position and velocity when toggled off.
+Additionally, holding the jump key in this mode prevents the player from being teleported.

+If toggled on during a run,
+- the timer will continue to tick
+- when toggled off, the player will teleported back to the position where they first toggled it on

 ### Note: